The Landscape has Changed

 3 November, 2020

-My aim with the design - which takes clear inspiration from Eevee's - is to be simple, but not overwhelmingly so.
+My aim with the design - which takes clear inspiration from a variety of other sites online - is to be simple, but not overwhelmingly so.
 In my opinion, a lot of blogs nowadays chase after a trendy minimalistic aesthetic to the point of unusablity.1

 If you've visited this site before, you might notice that some other stuff has also been changed.
 Being the perfectionist that I am, I wasn't really happy with the site's design from the moment I made it.
 In fact, I pretty much scrapped my initial design and started over again before uploading anything.2 I'm still not completely happy with novov.neocities.org 3.0, but it has to be finished sometime - right?